dlukes/rbo/README.md

-The functions intended for external use are `rbo()` and `rbo_dict()`, plus possibly `average_overlap()` (for comparison purposes). `rbo()` receives two sorted lists where each individual item is an immutables or a set of immutables (to represent overlap):
+The functions intended for external use are `rbo()` and `rbo_dict()`, plus possibly `average_overlap()` (for comparison purposes). `rbo()` receives two sorted lists where each individual item is a hashable object or a set of hashable objects (to represent ties):

 ```python
 >>> rbo([{'c', 'a'}, 'b', 'd'], ['a', {'c', 'b'}, 'd'], p=.9)
 {'res': 0.47747163566865164, 'min': 0.48919503099801515, 'ext': 0.9666666666666667}
 ```

+The function returns a dict with three keys whose values correspond to three RBO estimates (all defined in the paper):

+- `min` is a lower-bound estimate
+- `res` is the corresponding *residual*; `min` + `res` constitutes an upper bound estimate
+- `ext` is an *ext*rapolated point estimate

 By contrast, `rbo_dict` takes a dict mapping the items to sort to scores according to which they should be sorted: